adnfx2/chatLayoutTest-react/README.md

 This sample project was made to demonstrate some basic setup of redux in conjunction with react-redux.
 No middlewares were used for this project.

-I might updagrade this project in a different repository soon...
+I might upgrade this project in a different repository soon...

 ## Available Scripts